GCSP Side Event Paris Peace Forum

 An event brought to you by the GCSP Alumni and Community Hub France

-In an era defined by accelerating climate change, the traditional boundaries of peacebuilding and security are shifting.
-From rising sea levels to desertification, resource scarcity to extreme weather events, climate instability is no longer just an environmental issue, it becomes a geopolitical and security imperative.
-This side event, organised in the framework of the Paris Peace Forum’s 2025 theme “New Coalitions for Peace, People, and the Planet,” will explore how diplomacy and defense must adapt to the realities of a warming planet.
+In an era defined by accelerating climate change, the traditional boundaries of peace and security are shifting.
+From rising sea levels to desertification, to extreme weather events, climate instability is no longer just an environmental issue, it becomes a geopolitical and security imperative.
+This side event, organised within the framework of the Paris Peace Forum’s 2025 theme “New Coalitions for Peace, People, and the Planet,” will explore how diplomacy and defense must adapt to the realities of a warming planet amidst massive geopolitical shifts.

 As climate shocks exacerbate tensions within and between states, the world needs new models of cooperation.
-The panel will bring together voices from diplomacy, defense, and regional cooperation to explore how innovative coalitions across sectors, disciplines, and borders can strengthen resilience, reduce the risk of conflict and sustain peace in a resource-constrained future.
+The panel will bring together voices from diplomacy and defense to spotlight adaptation and explore cooperation mechanisms across sectors, disciplines, and borders to strenthen collective resilience.

 The session will focus on the following discussion axes: